topjohnwu/Magisk/docs/install.md

 <p align="center"><img src="images/device_info.png" width="500"/></p>

 Pay special attention to the **Ramdisk** info.
 If the result is **Yes**, congratulations, your device is perfect for installing Magisk!
-However, if the result is **No**, this means your device's boot partition does **NOT** include ramdisk, and unfortunately you would have to go through some hoops to make Magisk work properly.
+However, if the result is **No** this means your device's boot partition does **NOT** include ramdisk.
+This means you will have to go through some extra steps to make Magisk work properly.

 > **If your device does not have boot ramdisk, read the [Magisk in Recovery](#magisk-in-recovery) section after installing.
 The information in that section is VERY important!**